DataDog/datadog-agent/docs/dev/agent_build.md

 COPY agent /opt/datadog-agent/bin/agent/agent
 ```

-However, for this to work properly, two things are important:
+For this to work properly, two things are important:
-- Your change needs to be done on top of `<AGENT_VERSION>` tag from our repository.
+- Your change needs to be done on top of the `<AGENT_VERSION>` tag from the DataDog repository.
-- You need to run invoke task with proper embedded path `inv -e agent.build -e /opt/datadog-agent/embedded`.
+- You need to run the invoke task with the proper embedded path `inv -e agent.build -e /opt/datadog-agent/embedded`.

-Note that this will make `invoke` to install the builds artifacts in `/opt/datadog-agent/embedded` folder.
-Make sure folder exists and current user has write permissions.
+**Note**: This makes `invoke` install the build's artifacts in the `/opt/datadog-agent/embedded` folder.
+Make sure the folder exists and the current user has write permissions.

 [dev-env]: agent_dev_env.md